 After spending years delving into the history of cacao, founder Lindsay Tarnoff discovered that her love of making chocolate was as powerful as her resolve to use her favorite food to change the world.

-In addition to public and private chocolate-making classes, they offer chocolate tastings (which include some rare chocolates), hot chocolate flights, they sell Eat Me Ice Cream, espresso, tea, and other drinks, and offer Cheese Plates with local cheeses.
-They also have vegan and dairy-free options!
+In addition to public and private chocolate-making classes, they offer chocolate tastings (including some rare chocolates), hot chocolate flights, espresso, tea, and other drinks, and Cheese Plates with local cheeses.
+They also have vegan and dairy-free options.

 Monroe County